Security, IAM & Secrets

 • The ALB terminates HTTPS/TLS and performs OIDC authentication with Kinde before routing traffic to ECS services for Backstage and Prefect.

-TLS certificates for the ALB origin are managed via the acm-alb-origin module, and ALB resources, listeners and listener rules live under infra/modules/core/alb.
+TLS certificates for the ALB origin are managed via the acm-alb-origin module, and ALB resources, listeners and listener rules live under infra/platform/infra/modules/core/alb.

 IAM roles and policies

-IAM configuration for the core services is managed in the infra/modules/core/iam module and applied in infra/envs/prod.
+IAM configuration for the core services is managed in the infra/platform/infra/modules/core/iam module and applied in infra/platform/infra/envs/prod.

 At a high level: